richardthorp/rodeo/README.md

 If the user is logged in, this functions in the same way as the [heart icons on the recipe cards.](#heart-icons)

-If the user is not logged in, neither the 'favourite recipe' or 'user rating' features will work.
+If the user is not logged in, neither the 'favourite recipe' nor 'user rating' features will work.
 Instead, if the user tries to interact with either of them, a popover is triggered which informs the user to 'LOGIN or REGISTER to...' and then either '...save recipes to your favourites' or '...to rate recipes'.

 <a name="recipe-page"></a>

 ![The 'FAVOURITE RECIPE?' popover](static/images/readme-images/favourite-popover.jpg 'The "FAVOURITE RECIPE?" popover')

 Finally, the ingredients and instructions are presented.
-On larger screens these are presented side by side, but below 992 pixels wide they are in a column.
+On larger screens, these are presented side by side, but below 992 pixels wide they are in a column.

 ![Ingredients and instructions listed on a large screen](static/images/readme-images/ingredients-instructions.jpg 'Ingredients and instructions listed on a large screen')

 #### **login.html**
-The **'LOG IN'** page features a simple form that has a text input that will accept either a users email address or username, a text input for the users password input and a submit button.
+The **'LOG IN'** page features a simple form that has a text input that will accept either a users email address or username, a text input for the user's password input and a submit button.
 If either of the text input fields are left blank, the form will not be validated and the user will be prompted to fill in the field.

 If both fields are filled in, but the login details don't match details held in the database, a message slides down from the navigation bar to instruct the user "Login details incorrect, please try again."
 This instruction purposefully doesn't instruct the user which element of the form input is incorrect so as not to aid someone trying 'brute force' their way into the website with someone else's details.

 On screens 768px wide or more, an illustration of a bottle of 'Rodeo Hot Sauce' is rendered to the right of the form to fill the space on the page.

-Beneath the form, there is some text that reads 'Need to sign up?' and then the line 'Click here to sign up' which acts as a link to the **'REGISTER'** page.
+Beneath the form, some text reads 'Need to sign up?' and then the line 'Click here to sign up' which acts as a link to the **'REGISTER'** page.
 This link is coloured with the blue shade that is typically found on links throughout the internet to make clear to a user that this is a link.

-After a successful submit of the form, the user is sent to **'MY RECIPES'** and a message slides down from the navigation bar to say 'Welcome,' and then the users username.
+After successful submission of the form, the user is sent to **'MY RECIPES'** and a message slides down from the navigation bar to say 'Welcome,' and then the user's username.

 ![A welcome message](static/images/readme-images/welcome.jpg)

 #### **register.html**
-The **'REGISTER'** page features a form that contains 4 text input fields for: users email address, preferred username, password and a 'retype password' input to ensure the user has entered their password choice correctly.
+The **'REGISTER'** page features a form that contains 4 text input fields for the user's email address, preferred username, password and a 'retype password' input to ensure the user has entered their password choice correctly.
 If any of the text input fields are left blank, the form will not be validated and the user will be prompted to fill in the field.

-Beneath the form, there is some text that reads 'Already have an account?' and then the line 'Click here to log in' which acts as a link to the **'LOG IN'** page.
+Beneath the form, some text reads 'Already have an account?' and then the line 'Click here to log in' which acts as a link to the **'LOG IN'** page.
 This link is coloured with the blue shade that is typically found on links throughout the internet to make clear to a user that this is a link.

 The username and password fields have minimum and maximum input lengths which are stated clearly beneath the inputs.
-Should the user input not conform to these requirements, the form will not be validated and the user will be made aware of the problem and the input on which the problem has occured.
+Should the user input not conform to these requirements, the form will not be validated and the user will be made aware of the problem and the input on which the problem has occurred.
 These validations occur on the front-end with the browser, but the back end is also checking these requirements and will reject the form data if any of the inputs don't meet the requirements.

 The back-end also checks that the data sent with the password input matches that of the 'retype password' input.
 If not, a message slides down from the navigation bar to tell the user "Please make sure the password fields match."

 Another validation check carried out by the back-end is to check whether the email address or username provided with the form already exist in the database.
 If one of them does, the user is told either "Sorry, that email address already has an account" or "Sorry, that username is already taken" via a message that slides down from the navigation bar.

-After a successful submit of the form, the user is sent to **'MY RECIPES'** and a message slides down from the navigation bar to say 'Welcome to Rodeo,' and then the users username.
+After successful submission of the form, the user is sent to **'MY RECIPES'** and a message slides down from the navigation bar to say 'Welcome to Rodeo,' and then the user's username.

 On screens 768px wide or more, an illustration of a bottle of 'Rodeo Hot Sauce' is rendered to the right of the form to fill the space on the page.

 #### **my_recipes.html**
-The **my_recipes.html** page acts as a central hub for much of the apps functionality.
+The **my_recipes.html** page acts as a central hub for much of the app's functionality.
 This page presents to the user 3 buttons that can be used to navigate between **my_recipes.html**, **added_recipes.html** and **add_recipe.html**.
 The buttons stay present on all three of the pages and act as a navigation bar within these pages.
 These buttons are styled in the same way as other buttons elements found throughout the website and include the same cursor hover effect to highlight that they are clickable links.

 ![My Recipes buttons](static/images/readme-images/my-recipes-buttons.jpg 'My Recipes buttons')

 #### **my_recipes.html, all_recipes.html and added_recipes.html**
-These three pages have been grouped togther because they essentially contain the same features, although the recipes presented are different.
-The 'recipe cards' mentioned within this section are exactly the same as the cards explained and pictures in the [**'index.html** features section](#recipe-card).
+These three pages have been grouped because they essentially contain the same features, although the recipes presented are different.
+The 'recipe cards' mentioned within this section are the same as the cards explained and pictures in the [**'index.html** features section](#recipe-card).

 The differences between the recipes on the  different pages are:

 * **all_recipes.html** displays all available recipes on the website.
 This page is accessible to any user.

 * **my_recipes.html** displays recipes that a user has previously 'favourited' with the heart icon on any of the recipe cards, or within an individual recipe page.
-This page is only accessible to users who are logged in, and is the first page presented when the user logs in, or clicks on the **'MY RECIPES'** link in the header or footer.
+This page is only accessible to users who are logged in and is the first page presented when the user logs in or clicks on the **'MY RECIPES'** link in the header or footer.

 * **added_recipes.html** displays all recipes that the user has uploaded to the website.
-As such, each recipe card presented on this page has an 'edit' button which links to **edit_recipe.html** and a 'delete' button which triggers a modal asking if the user is sure they wish to delete the recipe.
-This page is also only accessible to logged in users.
+As such, each recipe card presented on this page has an 'edit' button that links to **edit_recipe.html** and a 'delete' button which triggers a modal asking if the user is sure they wish to delete the recipe.
+This page is also only accessible to logged-in users.

 Each of the pages presents to the user 9 recipe cards at a time, with 9 x 1 card rows on screens of up 768px wide, 2 x 2 cards rows up to 992px wide and 3 x 3 card rows for any larger screens.
-This ensures the information on the recipe cards is clear and well laid out irrespective of the users device.
+This ensures the information on the recipe cards is clear and well laid out irrespective of the user's device.

 The pages are all headed by a search and filter section.
 Within this section, users can use a text input field to search for keywords within either the recipe names or ingredients.
 Alongside this search input are options to filter the recipes by type ('Meat', 'Vegetarian' and 'Vegan') and to further filter by options such as 'Quick', 'Healthy' and 'Gluton Free'.
 The search and filter results will only return the relevant recipes from within the remit of that particular page (ie. a search on **'my_recipes.html'** will only return recipes that the user has added to their favourites and that meet the terms of the search).
 If no results are returned from the search, the user is presented with text that states "NO RECIPES FOUND!
 Please adjust your search term or filters and try again." a well as a button to reset the page and clear the search terms.